paulinhok14/Asset-Allocation/README.md

 ## **Asset Allocation Model**

-I created this model for a personal purpose, but feel free to use it if useful.
+Model created for a personal purpose.

 The asset allocation model consists of using libraries and APIs such as YahooFinance, GoogleFinance and also Brazilian Central Bank open data.